By Jessica Kelmon

 Teachers often start the year by introducing the letters of the alphabet — literally the building blocks of writing.
 Kindergartners learn how to form the shapes of letters, what sounds they’re associated with, and how to combine those letters to create words.

 While the Common Core Standards are rigorous, they’re not unreasonable, so don’t worry if alphabet mastery isn’t realistic for your child.
 This year your kindergartner should learn to print “many” (yes, the new standards specify “many,” not “all”) upper and lowercase letters.

 Part of understanding the ABCs is figuring out how letter sounds (or phonemes) combine to make words.
 At many schools, kindergartners are encouraged to spell words the way they sound, which is known as phonetic or “invented” spelling.
-For example, a student might spell the word cat by writing “ct.”
-When they’re first learning to write, children are often more comfortable using consonants and sounds at the beginning of words because they’re more distinct than vowels or sounds at the ends of words.
+For example, a student might spell the word water by writing “watr.”
+Children are often more comfortable using consonants and sounds at the beginning of words because they’re more distinct than vowels or sounds at the ends of words.
 Using invented spelling, children are demonstrating what they know.
 Research shows letting children use invented spelling (and not immediately correcting them) allows them to focus on the purpose of writing: communication.
-Typically, as they learn the rules of spelling, they transition to conventional spelling.
+Typically, with daily writing practice kids learn the rules of spelling and transition to conventional spelling.
 (If a child’s spelling does not improve or their invented spelling is arbitrary rather than phonetic, it could be a sign of a learning issue.)

 By the end of the year, kindergartners should be able to:

 • Connect a letter or letters with most consonant and short-vowel sounds (aka phonemes).

 • Phonetically or inventively write simple high-frequency words they often see or hear in books.
 (See our kindergarten snap words worksheets for examples of high-frequency words to practice, and check out this real-life example of what a kindergartner's invented spelling looks like.)